New speakers are added regularly. Please check back to see the latest updates to the agenda.

 Nassim Kammah is a Software Engineer on the Test Automation Team at Etsy.
 Nassim has several years experience building and maintaining Continuous Integration environments for various platforms and languages.
 Lately, he has been focusing on building the mobile automation infrastructure for the Android and iOS apps at Etsy.

-@arun_kejariwal is currently a Capacity and Performance Engineer at Twitter where he works on research and development of novel techniques to improve the accuracy of capacity models and demand forecasts.
+Arun is currently a Staff Capacity Engineer at Twitter where he works on research and development of novel techniques to improve the accuracy of capacity models and demand forecasts.
 Prior to joining Twitter, @arun_kejariwal worked on research and development of practical and statistically rigorous methodologies to deliver high performance, availability and scalability in large scale distributed clusters.
 Some of the techniques developed have been published in peer-reviewed international conferences/journals.

 @arun_kejariwal received his Bachelor’s degree in EE from IIT Delhi and doctorate in CS from UCI.